 The picture above dates from 1980, by which time the two other cottages had fallen into disrepair, and the Council was proposing to compulsory purchase the whole terrace, and replace it with new flats.

 However, Mrs Mary Bird, who ran the shop, objected strongly to the proposal, invoking the legend that the historic building was once used as stables for the Duke of Wellington.
-The Local History Librarian was consulted and suggested that there was a fashion for naming buildings after Wellington, but doubted whether he visited Cale Green.
+The Local History Librarian was consulted and suggested that there was a fashion for naming buildings after Wellington, but doubted whether the great general ever visited Cale Green.

 With support for retention from local community groups, the decision was passed to a Department of the Environment inspector who ruled that Nos.
 3 and 5 should remain. as they 'form an attractive part of the street scene ... well worth attempting to keep and enhance'.

-The whole building was retained, and, and has outlasted Mrs Bird's shop for many years It appears to have sold on in 1985 (when did the shop close?) and by 2017 (above, from Google streetview) it had been altered, but the row is still very much recognisable and does indeed enhance this historic area.
+The building was sold in 1985 and by 2017 (above, from Google streetview) it had become three homes, with access to the outer two through doors in the end gables, but the row is still very much recognisable and does indeed enhance this historic area.

 The building just visible behind the tree in this postcard extract of the northern corner of the Park was the home of the Davenport Club on Heath Road, which was built in the Edwardian period, as a meeting place for the businessmen of Davenport to meet, play snooker, and listen to educational talks.
 Can any reader tell us more?